harrisnisar/harrisnisar.github.io/index.md

 ## Education

-#### MS Candidate in Industrial Engineering with the Advanced Analytics Concentration:
+#### MS Candidate in Industrial Engineering with the Advanced Analytics Concentration

 University of Illinois at Urbana Champaign \\
 December 2022 (Expected)